 Highway access is good.
 Interstates 25 and 40 run through the city and cross each other in the middle.
 I-25 can take you north to Santa Fe and Colorado or south to El-Paso.
 I-40 can take you west to Arizona or east to Texas.
-Each are about two hours away by car.

 The public transportation system is serviceable…

 Albuquerque’s city bus lines are fairly extensive.
 These are a good choice if you aren’t traveling far, e.g., if you’re going from Central Ave to downtown or west to Old Town at Central and the Rio Grande.

 The Alvarado Transportation Center is the downtown hub for many city buses.
 Adjacent to the Amtrak station, it serves as the departure/arrival point in Albuquerque for interstate bus lines such as Greyhound.

 Most places in Albuquerque are within half a mile of a bus stop, and the vast majority are even closer than that.
 Buses run frequently and are inexpensive, plus they’re accessible and have bike racks, making travel easy for everyone!

 ABQ RIDE’s paratransit system is also available, providing door-to-door service for “persons residing or visiting in the metro area whose impairment makes it impossible to ride the fixed route service.”